elastic/detection-rules/docs/experimental-machine-learning/beaconing.md

 #### 1. Obtain artifacts

+The Network Beaconing functionality is space aware for privacy.
+Downloaded artifacts must be modified with the desired space before they can be used.

  - Download the release bundle from [here](https://github.com/elastic/detection-rules/releases).
 The Network Beaconing releases can be identified by the tag `ML-Beaconing-YYYMMDD-N`.
 Check the release description to make sure it is compatible with the Elastic Stack version you are running.
 New releases may contain updated artifacts.
  - Unzip the contents of `ML-Beaconing-YYYMMDD-N`.
  - Run `ml_beaconing_generate_scripts.py` script in the unzipped directory with your Kibana space as the argument.